rpillai93/pillai_physics_engine/README.md

 # Welcome to my 2-D Physics Engine!
 This is s 2-D Physics Engine simulation coded in plain C++ using the SFML graphics library.

+Work is still in Progress and is continuously ongoing so feel free to reach out to collab!

 ### Instructions
 To run this project on Visual Studio 2015 or higher:
 1. Ensure that CMake version 3.14 or above (non RC) is installed from https://cmake.org/download/